Crashsolver/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 ## Basic Qualification Question:

-If an applicant answers Yes to this question not only should the SM confirm that the answer is correct, but also make it clear that there are additional steps to their application with the FCC.
+If an applicant answers Yes to this question, not only should the SM confirm that the answer is correct, but also make it clear that there are additional steps to their application with the FCC.
 Providing the application file number and the instructions on the back of the 605 may be needed.
 This may be the first time the applicant has applied for an amateur radio license and may need a little extra explanation.
 ExamTools does provide instructions when the applicants register, but the information is currently **not** included with the session information notification email when they register.
+When they upgrade, even if nothing has changed since their last application was approved, they still need to follow the instructions on the back of the 605.